Jump to content

 Supported file systems

 Limine supports FAT12, FAT16, FAT32 and ISO9660.
-Additionally experimental support for ext2 through ext4 is present, albeit with limited upstream support.
 The list of supported file systems is intentionally limited per Limine's design philosophy.

 Installation